 – Lying down on your back, with your legs together and your hands palms down by your sides, inhale and raise your legs up.

 – Exhale, then inhale and bring your hips up off the floor.

-– Support your back with your hands, keeping your elbows as close to one another as possible.
+– Support your back with your hands,

 – Then, without bending your knees, exhale and bring your legs down behind your head.

 – If you cannot yet touch the floor with your feet, remain breathing deeply in this position.

 – If your feet comfortably reach the floor, walk them as far behind your head as you can and, with your toes curled under, push your torso up and your heels back.

 – Stretch your arms out behind your back with the hands flat on the floor.
 Breathe slowly and deeply.